IIBF KYC AML Ch.10: Reporting Frequency Monthly Guide

 Conclusion

 Understanding banking compliance is not just important—it’s mandatory!
 Banks must report high-value and suspicious transactions on time to avoid heavy penalties.
 Compliance teams must stay updated with PMLA guidelines and implement automated monitoring systems to detect financial fraud.
+Remembering the reporting frequency monthly rule — and the 7-day rule for STR — is the foundation of every AML programme in 2026.

 If you found this video helpful, like, share, and subscribe for more such insightful content! 💡